High-Protein Chicken Rice Bowl: Easy 45g Protein Meal Prep Bowl

 Overcooking the chicken

-Use a meat thermometer and pull the chicken when it reaches 165°F. Overcooked chicken gets dry after chilling and reheating.
+Use a meat thermometer and pull the chicken at exactly 165F.
+Every 5 degrees past that dries the meat further.
+Overcooked chicken gets dry after chilling and reheating.

 Sealing the containers while food is too hot